JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ![](http://35percent.org/img/LGOFinalDecisionSOR.png)

-The Council initially [promised](https://www.southwarknews.co.uk/news/gov-report-finds-council-failed-years-monitor-developers-broken-promises-provide-social-housing/) that first 1 year audit would be published in 2017.
+The Council initially [promised](https://www.southwarknews.co.uk/news/gov-report-finds-council-failed-years-monitor-developers-broken-promises-provide-social-housing/) that the first 1-year audit would be published in 2017.
 It didn't happen.
 It later [explained that the audit was taking time because it was going back to 2010 and promised](https://www.southwarknews.co.uk/news/council-will-clamp-housing-providers-flunk-affordable-housing-promises/) that it would be completed in Spring 2018.
 Nearly three years have now passed since the Ombudsman decision and while the chair of the planning committee has [promised](https://twitter.com/cllrmseaton/status/1058056214230253573) to look into it, we are yet to see or hear anything of the audit.

 ![](http://35percent.org/img/snauditpromise2.png)